 For deaf and hard of hearing individuals as well as those with limited English proficiency, MCCR provides Video Remote Interpreting (VRI) services free of charge to you upon request.
 MCCR will also assist with securing an interpreter free of charge if one is requested in advance of your appointment with MCCR.

-Note: Maryland employment anti-discrimination law applies only to employers with 15 or more employees.
+Note: Maryland employment anti-discrimination law applies only to those employers with 15 or more employees.
+However, complaints alleging unlawful employment harassment can be filed against employers with 1 or more employee.

 Find out how to initiate an inquiry with MCCR.